How to Install Lightroom Presets 2017

 Step 2: Locate the corresponding folder for your presets.

+When it comes to how to install Lightroom presets, this step might be the trickiest, so follow carefully.
 Open the “Lightroom” folder, and you’ll find a bunch of folders for presets, templates, profiles, etc. You’ll need to find the corresponding folder for your preset type.
 Most of the time you’ll probably be installing develop presets, so if that’s the case, open the “Develop Presets” folder.
 If you are installing other types of presets such as export presets, import presets, or even local adjustment brush presets, you’ll want to open the matching folders for those.
 If you happen to be installing curves presets, please read the special note below:

 SPECIAL NOTE: Curves presets are actually stored in a different location from the rest of the presets, so you won’t see a folder for them in the “Lightroom” folder.
 To find their folder, go back to the “Adobe” folder you were in right before clicking the “Lightroom” folder.
 Inside the “Adobe” folder. find a folder labeled “CameraRaw”.
 Once you’ve opened this “CameraRaw” folder, you’ll find the correct folder for curves presets — “Curves.”
 Here are the paths for that location: Macintosh HD\Users\YOURUSERNAME\Library\Application Support\Adobe\CameraRaw\Curves on a Mac or [C:]\Users\YOURUSERNAME\AppData\Roaming\Adobe\CameraRaw\Curves on Windows.
 (See the image below for reference.)